openedx/docs.openedx.org/source/developers/quickstarts/first_openedx_pr.rst

    For the smoothest experience, we recommend that your computer has at least **16 GB of RAM, 2 CPUs, and at least 50 GB of Free disk space**.

+This tutorial is written for users of macOS or Linux.
+It has been tested with both common 64-bit processor families: x86-64 (a.k.a.
+Intel-64) and ARM-64 (used in newer Apple laptops, including M1, M2, etc.).
+Additionally,
-This tutorial is written for users of macOS with either an Intel or an ARM (Apple Silicon, M1, M2, etc.) processor or Linux (x86 or x86_64).
-Additionally, you will need to have the following installed or configured, and know at least the basics of using them, before proceeding:
+you will need to have the following installed or configured, and know at least the basics of using them, before proceeding: